bmwe60s85/htc_a232eulatt_cingular_us/README.md

 # LineageOS Source Device Tree for HTC Desire 626

-This tree specifies settings for the fully reusable HTC Desire 626 device for building custom Roms and TWRP recovery.
+This tree specifies settings for the fully reusable <strong>HTC Desire 626</strong> device for building custom Roms and TWRP recovery.